 While helping translate Adulam’s website into English one day, I totaled up all the costs of all the needs they had listed.
-The number matched, to the dollar, the amount I had made during a recent two-week photo job.
+The number matched, exactly to the dollar, the amount I had made during a recent two-week photo job.
 It was not very much money, but I was amazed how far it would go in changing people’s lives for the better.
 From that point on, I decided to dedicate the proceeds from my photography to Adulam.
-After tax, 100% of your purchase will go to them.
+After tax, 100% of your purchase of my photography will go to them.

 I enjoy nature, portrait, and technical photography, as well as videography.
 Because I usually shoot photos for fun during travels, most of them come with a neat story.
 Many people have asked me to include the stories that go with my photos.
 I hope you enjoy both, and feel inspired to adventure out and discover the beauty and wonder this big world holds.

 All my photography can be printed in many different formats and drop-shipped to your door.